dbernard/dbernard.github.io.old/_posts/2015-06-04-lets-build-a-virtual-machine.md

 ### What's Next?

-Writing and understanding a Virtual Machine can be overwhelming, but once you understand the core concepts of simulating, memory it's really not too complex (and **very** interesting).
+Writing and understanding a Virtual Machine can be overwhelming, but once you understand the core concepts of simulating memory it's really not too complex (and **very** interesting).

 If you've been coding along, go ahead and try to write the rest of the op code